 News

-Ava Ocean receives 47 million n to tackle urchin barrens and restore kelp forests in Northern Norway using unique seabed harvesting technology
+Ava Ocean receives 47 million to tackle urchin barrens and restore kelp forests in Northern Norway

 The Ocean Green project, led by Ava Ocean, secures NOK 47 million from the Norwegian government Green Platform grant to eliminate sea urchin deserts and rejuvenate kelp forests along the Norwegian coast.